killianoneachtain/KilliansJSGym/README.md

 Login to track your body measurements, and check your Body Mass Index(BMI) and you Ideal Weight Indicator.

+Users or Trainers get set Goals, whether a loss or gain of weight, to be achieved by a required date.
+The amount of goals that are currently open, achieved and missed, are stored and graphically displayed.

 Email : 20023634@student.wit.ie